andrew/ultimate-awesome/README.md

 - [data-science-learning-path](https://github.com/data-folks/data-science-learning-path) - Data Science Learning Path - A complete guide to learn data science for beginners.
 - [awesome-web-scraper](https://github.com/duyet/awesome-web-scraper) - A collection of awesome web scaper, crawler.
 - [Awesome-Causality-in-CV](https://github.com/Wangt-CN/Awesome-Causality-in-CV) - A curated list of Causality in Computer Vision.
+- [awesome-nanopore](https://github.com/GoekeLab/awesome-nanopore) - A curated list of awesome nanopore analysis tools.
 - [awesome-frontend-resources](https://github.com/requestly/awesome-frontend-resources) - A curated collection of awesome resources for frontend developers: tutorials, tools, libraries, design assets, and more! 🚀.
 - [awesome-scientific-python](https://github.com/rossant/awesome-scientific-python) - A curated list of awesome scientific Python resources.
 - [Awesome-Image-Distortion-Correction](https://github.com/subeeshvasu/Awesome-Image-Distortion-Correction) - A curated list of resources on handling Rolling Shutter effects and Radial Distortions.
 - [citizen-science](https://github.com/dylanrees/citizen-science) - 🔬 A repository of resources related to citizen, community-based and/or non-institutional science.
+- [awesome-arcgis-developer](https://github.com/Esri/awesome-arcgis-developer) - A curated list of resources to help you with ArcGIS development, APIs, SDKs, tools, and location services.
 - [awesome-arcgis-developers](https://github.com/Esri/awesome-arcgis-developers) - A curated list of resources to help you with ArcGIS development, APIs, SDKs, tools, and location services.
 - [Awesome-Nuget-Packages](https://github.com/mjebrahimi/Awesome-Nuget-Packages) - 📦 A collection of awesome and top .NET packages sorted by most popular needs.
 - [awesome-websocket-security](https://github.com/PalindromeLabs/awesome-websocket-security) - Awesome information for WebSockets security research.